ohad2024/weather-app/README.md

 ## Technologies Used
 - Python
+  - Dataclasses: For defining concise data models.
-- Flask
+  - Decorators: Utilized for routing in Flask and enhancing function behaviors.
-- HTML/CSS
+- Flask: For creating the web application backend.
+- HTML/CSS: For the frontend design.
-- OpenWeatherMap API
+- OpenWeatherMap API: For fetching real-time weather data.
-- Dataclass